RipeSeed Logo

 While technology cannot solve every operational hurdle, it can help contractors stop losing money on small changes just because the paperwork is too much of a hassle.
 It ensures that the change orders you do send out actually include the real cost of the work.

-ABC Supply, the largest wholesale distributor of roofing and exterior building materials in North America, built a live integration directly into Leap CRM.
 Contractors pull real-time ABC Supply pricing straight into their estimates, place confirmed orders, and sync everything without switching platforms once.
 Client signs, order processes instantly.
 No re-keying.
 No stale pricing.
 No gap between what the field quoted and what the warehouse received.
+Tasks that used to take hours of back and forth now take thirty to forty-five minutes.

 The construction industry is not losing $177 billion because contractors are careless.
 It is losing it because the system was built for a slower world.
 AI does not change the work.
 It changes the record.
 It supercharges project managers to be more efficient and enables quicker and better decision making.
 All while offering legal and financial protection simultaneously.